pas-campitiello/python/notes.md

 * https://hynek.me/articles/python3-2016/
 * http://ianozsvald.com/2016/06/20/results-for-which-version-of-python-2vs3-do-london-data-scientists-use/

 my feeling is that there is not a precise answer to the question, yet.

-Better Python 2+ or 3+, it depends mainly on dependencies with old codebases / libraries,
+It depends mainly on dependencies with old codebases / libraries,
 or deployment environments supporting only old versions of the language.

 Python 3+ is the future for sure, but currently (Feb 2017) these seem to be the general rules: